tangshuang/databaxe/README.md

 dbx.save('myId', { userId: '1233' }, { name: 'lily', age: 10 })
 ```

-Notice: save method will not update the local database data.
-If you want to update data in database, use `get` with `force=true`.
+Notice: save method will not update the local store data.
+If you want to update data in store, use `get` with `force=true`.

 **id**